ash-porwal/ash-porwal/README.md

 - Azure
 - Linux

-  I've mention those which I am familiar with as learning never ends for AWS, Azure and Linux.
+  I've mention those which I am familiar with as learning never ends.
+  I like to share whatever I learn, so when I get free time I write articles on medium: https://medium.com/@ashporwal11

 ### 📫 How to reach me: